 We are currently experiencing a high volume of calls as a result of COVID-19, but we are here to help.
 If you are concerned about your Home Loan repayments, please go to the home loans support page.
 If you are a Business customer and need help, please go to the business relief page.

-When someone passes away, representatives of the Estate can find themselves facing not only costs for a funeral but also a range of other costs on top of funeral expenses.
+When someone passes away, representatives of the Estate can find themselves facing a number of expenses in addition to the costs associated with a funeral or memorial service.

-Remember to check if a prepaid funeral plan exists
+Remember to check if a prepaid funeral plan exists for the deceased person.